sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

 Bind DN Password | LDAP server Bind DN Password.
 Base DN | LDAP base DN for filtering users.
 User Filter | LDAP user filter pattern, use '#' to split multiple user filter patterns.
-Default Role | Default role for LDAP users used in IDA.
 User Name Case Insensitive | Whether the LDAP server is case insensitive or not, default value is true.
+Default Role | Default role assigned to LDAP user when user logs in IDA for the first time.
+Default Team | Default team assigned to LDAP user when user logs in IDA for the first time.
+LDAP Group Mappings | Map LDAP groups to IDA roles and teams.
+When LDAP user logs in IDA for the first time, mappings below are checked to assign roles and teams to the user.
 Enable Auto Clean | Enable disk cache auto clean.
 Pipeline auto clean settings overwrite general auto clean settings.
 For all the disk cache information, check the **Clean Disk Cache** page under menu **Administration**.
 Days to keep disk cache | If not empty, disk cache is only kept up to this number of days.
 Max # of builds to keep | If not empty, only up to this number of builds are kept.